• Skip to primary navigation

 Now, a bit of controversy: to serve it warm or cold?

-You can serve banana pudding straight from the oven, or rather, after letting it cool slightly so it’ll scoop more easily.
+You can serve banana pudding straight from the oven.
+Or rather, let it set for 5 minutes so it'll set up fully and scoop more easily and then serve it.
 It’s warm and cozy.

 However, my family is decidedly on team cold.